-Dr. Merzenich has published more than 150 articles in leading peer-reviewed journals (such as Science and Nature) and has received numerous awards and prizes (including the Ipsen Prize, Zülch Prize, Thomas Alva Edison Patent Award and Purkinje Medal.)
+Dr. Merzenich has published more than 150 articles in leading peer-reviewed journals (such as Science and Nature) and has received numerous awards and prizes (including the Russ Prize, Ipsen Prize, Zülch Prize, Thomas Alva Edison Patent Award Purkinje Medal and the Kavli Prize, for his achievements in the field of brain plasticity.)
 He and his work have been highlighted in hundreds of books about the brain, learning, rehabilitation, and plasticity.
 Dr. Merzenich’s work is also often covered in the popular press, including the New York Times, the Wall Street Journal, Time, Forbes, Discover, and Newsweek.
-He has appeared extensively on television, and his work has been featured on four PBS specials, including "The Brain Fitness Program," "Brain Fitness 2: Sight and Sound," "The New Science of Learning," and "Brain Fitness Frontiers."
+He has appeared extensively on television, and his work has been featured on four PBS specials, including “The Brain Fitness Program,” “Brain Fitness 2: Sight and Sound,” “The New Science of Learning,” and “Brain Fitness Frontiers.”

 Dr. Merzenich earned his bachelor’s degree at the University of Portland and his PhD at Johns Hopkins.
 He completed a post-doctoral fellowship at the University of Wisconsin in Madison before becoming a professor at the University of California, San Francisco.
 In 2007, he retired from his long career at UCSF as Francis A. Sooy Professor and Co-Director of the Keck Center for Integrative Neuroscience.
 He was elected to the National Academy of Sciences in 1999 and the Institute of Medicine in 2008.